 - 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent standards for edible and infused marihuana products across medical and adult-use platforms.
-This is important in order to protect the integrity of the marihuana industry. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent authorization for marihuana businesses to engage in product development and research programs on marijuana use for both patients and adult-use consumers. - b) Establish consistent rules for responsibility for marketing of marihuana product to the public. - 32.
 Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.